jbkerry/oligo/docs/capture.rst

 Description
 ===========

-The image below shows a schematic of how `capture` designs oligos adjacent to the first restriction site of a specified restriction enzyme (DpnII in this example), on the left- and right-hand sides.
+The image below shows a schematic of how the `Capture` pipeline designs oligos adjacent to the first restriction site of a specified restriction enzyme (DpnII in this example), on the left- and right-hand sides.
 In this case the user has supplied viewpoint coordinates at chr2:5500000-5500001 and chr5:63223000-63223001.

 .. figure:: _static/capture_oligo_gen.png

-    Schematic of oligo design by `capture`
+    Schematic of oligo design by `Capture`

 It is possible for the designed oligos to overlap, up to within 1bp of each other, when the restriction fragment is less than twice the length of the oligo.
 If the viewpoint coordinate is in a fragment with length less than the specified oligo length, no oligos will be generated for that fragment.
 If the fragment length exactly equals the oligo length, only one oligo will be generated.

 .. note::

-    For full functionality, `capture` should be run from the command line in order to test the efficiency of the generated oligos.
-This involves a pipeline that incorporates functions from the :doc:`tools <tools>` module.
+    For full functionality, `Capture` should be run from the command line in order to test the efficiency of the generated oligos.
+This involves a pipeline that incorporates methods from the :doc:`Tools <tools_class>` class.

 Usage
 =====

-When run from the command line, `capture.py` takes the following parameters:
+When run from the command line, `oligo.py Capture` takes the following parameters:

 .. option:: -h, --help